sayzs1/TECHIN514_ALL/Lab7_tinyml/README.md

 * Screenshot of your model's accuracy on the test data set
   * Also describe what pre-process setups and hyperparameters you have tried.
 What's their influence on the model's performance.
 * Screenshot of inference running on your ESP32
+  * Describe what bugs you faced when deploying the model and how you fixed them.

 ## External Resources